ArthurYdalgo/laravext/docs/tools/nexus-response.md

 use Illuminate\Support\Facades\Route;
 use Laravext\Laravext;

-Route::laravext();

 /**
- * The example below shows how you can use laravext in a traditional way, server-side fetching any data, and then
+ * The example below shows how you can use laravext in a traditional way, as a response to a route, much like you would with Inertia.js.
- * rendering a nexus (or a view) with the fetched data.
-This is useful for SEO purposes, as the data will be
- * available in the HTML response.
  */
 Route::get('books', function($slug){
     // Some code that needs to be executed server side